MartinRixham/Yirgacheffe/docs/docs.md

 ### Inheritance

-There is no `extends` keyword in yirgacheffe so you can't have one class inherit functionality from another.
+There is no `extends` keyword in Yirgacheffe so you can't have one class inherit functionality from another.

 Use composition instead...
 No seriously, readers of your code will be very grateful if you take the trouble to clearly define interfaces between your classes instead of just smooshing them together into one class hierarchy.